davidenq/include-modules/README.md

 ```
 ## How to use

-The following example attaches directory-path to a simple  Node.JS app
+The following example attaches include-modules to a simple  Node.JS app

 #####_Directory structure:_
 ```